 Figure 1 – Ugastove portable rocket firewood IICS

 The Uganda National Alliance for Clean Cooking (UNACC) estimated in 2012, that only 7% of the population were using clean and efficient cook stoves.
-Similarly, the institutions in Uganda such as schools, health centres, prisons, commercial buildings and restaurants, primarily rely on traditional cooking technologies such as three stone stoves, open fires etc. (Government of Uganda, 2001).
+Similarly, the institutions in Uganda such as schools, health centres, prisons, commercial buildings and restaurants, primarily rely on traditional cooking technologies such as three stone stoves, open fires etc..
+(Government of Uganda, 2001).
 As per the Uganda Bureau of Statistics (UBOS) 2012 survey, 14.88% of the population have access to power grid services (54.8% in urban, and 7% in rural areas).
 If solar home systems and diesel generators, used mainly by rural households, are included, the national electrification access rate represents 26.1%.
 The most prevalent form of cooking fuel in the schools of Uganda is wood with 96% of the schools using it as their main cooking fuel, followed by charcoal with 4% of the schools (Ministry of Education and Sports, 2013).
 The baseline scenario is the same as the scenario existing prior to the implementation of the project activity.

 Simoshi Limited (Simoshi) is the project participant (PP) of this project activity.
 As such, it will coordinate the efforts to manufacture, select the IICS suppliers, promote, sell and distribute the IICS in Uganda and comply with the requirements of this project activity.